trendscenter/coinstac/SETUP.md

 2. Copy the contents of `config/.env-example.sh` into your `.*rc` file.
 3. relaunch your terminal/shell.
 4. `echo $env` to see if the environment variables are set.

-## Set configuration files
-* Create a new file at `coinstac/packages/coinstac-ui/config/local.json` and copy into it the contents of `coinstac/packages/coinstac-ui/config/local-example.json`
-* Create a new file at `/coinstac-server/config/local.json` and copy into it the contents of `/coinstac-server/config/default.json`

 ## Priming the database
 In the top level `coinstac` directory run `npm run devdata` to start and prime the database